vmwarelab/cci/Opencart/README.md

 ```

 ## 11. Deploy the Opencart Frontend using Helm packaged by Bitnami

 https://bitnami.com/stack/opencart/helm
+Bitnami makes it easy to get your favorite open source software up and running on any platform, including your laptop, Kubernetes and all the major clouds.
+In addition to popular community offerings, Bitnami, now part of VMware, provides IT organizations with an enterprise offering that is secure, compliant, continuously maintained and customizable to your organizational policies.

 ### A. Add the bitnami repo:
 ```